Minor Health Concerns

 - Advice on safe sex and emergency contraception.

-Getting advice from a local pharmacist is the best first step for a minor health concern.
-But if you think you or your family member are more seriously ill, then a GP or hospital may be more appropriate.
+But if you think you or your family member is more seriously ill, then a GP or hospital may be more appropriate.

 Help with minor illnesses